 NOTE: The bridge in this area near the marina is NOT passable for yachts.
 It has an air height of approximately 6 metres at high tide.

 Straits Quay Marina (photo courtesy of SY Totem) is located on the North East end of Penang Island.
 It's reported to have good facilities and be well managed.
-Plus, there is a big shopping mall and Tescos supermarket nearby.
+Plus, there is a big shopping mall and Tesco supermarket nearby.
 It has a very limited number of available berths for visitors so advance booking is essential.
 This marina does not have access to fuel, although this is available from barges offshore.
 Entry to the marina is a little tricky at low tide since the silt outside the marina moves around a fair bit: call ahead to get info on the latest recommended track in.
-Maintenance dredging of the approach channel and marina basin to -3m CD was completed in April 2013 so access for yachts with up to 3m draft is possible at all states of tide
+Maintenance dredging of the approach channel and marina basin to -3m CD was completed in April 2013 so access for yachts with up to 3m draft is possible, although entering near HW is still advisable.